Talkscriber/ts-client-nodejs/speech-to-text/README.md

 # About ts-client
 ts-client is the official TypeScript client for Talkscriber, a state-of-the-Art Speech-to-Text (STT) platform tailored for conversational AI enterprises.
 It provides exceptional transcription services with a strong emphasis on privacy and security to enhance customer communication while protecting sensitive information.

-**Cross-Platform Support**: This package works seamlessly in both Node.js and browser environments using the same import statement.
-The package automatically uses the appropriate implementation based on your environment.
+**Cross-Platform Support**: This package works seamlessly in both Node.js and browser environments with clear, explicit class names for each platform.

 # Key Features of Talkscriber
 - **A Word Error Rate (WER) of less than 4%**